What Are Peak Moments in eCommerce?

 1. Service Interactions

-Data points to analyse examples:
+Data points to analyze examples:

 Handovers from chatbot to agent